There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 If you’ve been here a while you’ll know it’s not shocking that I had no idea what the Sego Canyon Pictographs were basically until we were going.
 I had heard of Sego Canyon earlier this summer but didn’t really know what it was.
 We decided to go last minute after the Mill Canyon Dinosaur Trail and I’m so glad!

 Sego Canyon is an easy drive from Moab, 48 minutes, and you don’t even need a special car to get there.
 It’s a cool canyon with tons of rock art not too far from the Interstate making it the perfect road trip stop.
+These are probably the coolest pictographs in Moab, or close to it and definitely worth adding to your bucket list.

 Things to keep in mind when visiting ruins: